aborazmeh/awesome-palestine/CONTRIBUTING.md

 ## How

 The easiest way is to go to the list [blob page](https://github.com/aborazmeh/awesome-palestine/blob/main/README.md) and click on the "pen" icon in the upper right corner.
 Make the changes to the file and follow the instructions to create a pull request.

+## Recommendations

+For the sake of consistency, it's highly recommended to use [Visual Studio Code](https://code.visualstudio.com/) and to install the recommended extensions.

+To do that, open the extension pane (usually `Ctrl+Shift+x`) and type `@recommended`, and install the listed extensions, then install `npm` packages via `npm install` or any equivalent you use.